wisegregor/baseball_heat_maps/README.md

 # baseball_heat_maps
 Shiny App displaying batter and pitcher heat maps

-Plan to add splits such as batter and pitcher handedness, count, season and more!
+This repository contains files used to deploy the Shiny app that displays batter and pitcher hit probability heat maps.

+The Shiny app can be found here: https://wisegregor.shinyapps.io/shiny_apps/io